With 5% on every outdoor kit sale, the REI affiliate program gives you a steady commission when your crowd goes shopping.

 You collect 5% on whatever people buy through your referral link.

-Everything counts—camping gear, hiking packs, outdoor apparel, cycling accessories, ski equipment, and more.
+Everything counts, from camping gear, hiking packs, outdoor apparel, cycling accessories, ski equipment, you name it.

-Spotlighting quality products at discount prices works surprisingly well for your budget-conscious readers.
+Spotlighting quality products at discount prices actually works pretty well for your budget-conscious readers.

 👇 Try the calculator below to see what your REI commissions could add up to based on your sales and order values: